 For Polish composer Witold Lutosławski, his First symphony was both an end and starting point.
-Kirill Petrenko and the Berliner Philharmoniker present an enthralling rediscovery at the end of January.
+An enthralling rediscovery.

 No sooner premiered than banned.
 Witold Lutosławski’s First Symphony, begun before the Second World War and completed in 1947, is one of those works whose reception needs to be viewed in close connection with political developments in Poland.
 After the founding of the People’s Republic of Poland in 1944 and the end of the Second World War, a communist state based on the Soviet model emerged.
 This also had an impact on cultural life.